Portal Veterinary medicinal products

 The list of veterinary medicinal products affected by ongoing stock shortage and considered critical can be found here.

-The history of closed critical stocks shortages communicated on the site can be found here (PDF)
+The history of closed critical stocks shortages communicated on the website can be found here (PDF).